richardxu96/TOP---Recipes-Project/README.md

 - Each recipe should have a header with a name, image, and description
 - Unorganized list for ingredients, organized list for steps
 - Absolute link to allrecipes.com page

+Bonus 1
+- After learning about CSS, coming back and incorporating that to Recipes
+- Only learned about changing Font size, color, background color, and weights plus text align and image resizing
+    - Images = Center and make larger while keeping same proportions
+    - Titles = Center, Bold, Change Font, and Change Colors
+        - Colors = Greenbean is green, Sweetpotato is orange, and Stuffing is brown
+    - Add some comments in Index